 Jon Martinez is a Certified Anat Baniel Method (ABM) NeuroMovement® Practitioner.
 He has completed all of Anat Baniel's Mastery Programs - Children with Special Needs, Anti-Aging, and High Performers.
 Jon continues to refine his touch by studying the works of Dr. Moshe Feldenkrais, his Amherst training, and his Functional Integration lessons with children.
 In this way he has gained insight into both masterminds of the methodology.
 In addition, he has immersed himself in advanced trainings conducted by movement teachers from around the globe.

-Jon has a full-time, private practice in Fort Wayne, Indiana and is known for his transformational work with children of all abilities.
+Jon has a full-time, private practice in Tucson, Arizona and is known for his transformational work with children of all abilities.
 He also travels internationally to help children with special needs when time permits.

 Jon began his journey with the Anat Baniel Method to help his own special needs daughter, diagnosed with a rare genetic disorder.
 Seeing her walk independently at the age of six and a half, with the help of ABM, inspires him to see the possibilities with all children.
 He feels that educating the parents about the process and helping them provide a learning environment at home is critical.
 Jon has had the privilege of helping children overcome all odds and reach milestones - rolling, sitting, crawling, talking, standing, and walking.
 Jon is committed to helping each child reach their fullest potential with the help of the Anat Baniel Method.